I2PM/Cloudbased-S-BPM-WfMS/README.md

 * Go to GUI/src/main/resources/public/ and remove of all of its content.
 * Go to GUI-Dev/dist and move all of its content to GUI/src/main/resources/public/.
 * Go to GUI and run gradlew build or gradlew run
+# Local MySQL Server if Docker does not work
+In case Docker is not working on your machine, you can install a local Mysql server instance with MySQL Server version 5.7